Fidelity vs. Chase Investing Introduction

 - Funds (mutual, exchange-traded, and closed-end)

-Over at Fidelity, the list is the same, but the broker adds life insurance, annuities, and foreign stocks on several global exchanges.
+Fidelity gives you all of the above, plus life insurance, annuities, and foreign stocks on many global exchanges.

 Winner: Fidelity